-Under the Act and our implementing regulations, a species may warrant listing if it is in danger of extinction or likely to become so in the foreseeable future throughout all or a significant portion of its range.
-We have determined that the South Sierra DPS and the South Coast DPS of the foothill vellow-legged frog are in danger of extinction throughout all of their ranges, and accordingly we did not undertake an analysis of any significant portion of the range for these two DPSs.
+Under the Act and our implementing regulations, a species or DPS may warrant listing if it is in danger of extinction or likely to become so in the foreseeable future throughout all or a significant portion of its range.
+We have determined that the South Sierra DPS and the South Coast DPS of the foothill yellow-legged frog are in danger of extinction throughout all of their ranges, and accordingly we did not undertake an analysis of any significant portion of the range for these two DPSs.
 Because both DPSs warrant listing as endangered throughout all of their ranges, our determination does not conflict with the decision in Center for Biological Diversity v.
-Everson, 2020 WL 437289 (D. DC 2020), in which the court vacated the aspect of the Final Policy on Interpretation of the Phrase "Significant Portion of its Range" in the Endangered Species Act's Definitions of "Endangered Species" and "Threatened Species" (79 FR 37578; July 1, 2014) that provided the Service does not undertake an analysis of significant portions of a species' range if the species warrants listing as threatened throughout all of its range.
+Everson, 435 F. Supp.
+3d 69 (D.D.C.
+2020) (Everson), which vacated the provision of the Final Policy on

+Interpretation of the Phrase "Significant Portion of Its Range" in the Endangered Species Act's Definitions of "Endangered Species" and "Threatened Species" (Final Policy) (79 FR 37578, July 1, 2014) providing that if the Services determine that a species is threatened throughout all of its range, the Services will not analyze whether the species is endangered in a significant portion of its range.